arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

    1. Export a model with optimised parameters from BluePyOpt to a mixed JSON/ACC format.
    2. Load the morphology, label dictionary and decor from the mixed JSON/ACC format in Arbor.
    3. Perform axon replacement with a surrogate model using the segment tree editing functionality.
-   4. Determine voltage probe locations that match BluePyOpt protocols defined with the Neuron simulator using the Arbor GUI.
+   4. Determine voltage probe locations that match BluePyOpt protocols defined with the Neuron simulator using the Arbor graphical user interface (GUI).
    5. Create an :class:`arbor.cable_cell` and an :class:`arbor.single_cell_model` or :class:`arbor.recipe` supporting mechanism catalogues that are consistent with BluePyOpt.
    6. Running a simulation and visualising the results.

 The model
 ---------

 We will focus on the neocortical layer-5 pyramidal cell from the BluePyOpt repository documented in the `L5PC Jupyter notebook <https://github.com/BlueBrain/BluePyOpt/blob/master/examples/l5pc/L5PC.ipynb>`_ and the references listed thereunder, in particular the `BluePyOpt paper (2015) in Frontiers of Neuroinformatics <https://www.frontiersin.org/articles/10.3389/fninf.2016.00017/full>`_.
-The steps shown in the following can also be performed on the `simple-cell example <https://github.com/BlueBrain/BluePyOpt/blob/master/examples/simplecell/simplecell.ipynb>`_ for a more basic setup.
+The steps shown in the following can also be performed on BluePyOpt's `simple-cell example <https://github.com/BlueBrain/BluePyOpt/blob/master/examples/simplecell/simplecell.ipynb>`_ for a more basic setup.

 The layer-5 pyramidal cell model is specified with the `morphology <https://github.com/BlueBrain/BluePyOpt/tree/master/examples/l5pc/morphology>`_ in ASC-format, the `mechanisms <https://github.com/BlueBrain/BluePyOpt/tree/master/examples/l5pc/mechanisms>`_, which match Arbor's Blue Brain Project catalogue, and their mapping to morphological regions in `mechanisms.json <https://github.com/BlueBrain/BluePyOpt/blob/master/examples/l5pc/config/mechanisms.json>`_ as well as mechanism parameters in `parameters.json <https://github.com/BlueBrain/BluePyOpt/blob/master/examples/l5pc/config/parameters.json>`_.
-The model exclusively uses density mechanisms, however, models with point-processes can also be exported to the JSON/ACC format presented in the following.
+The model exclusively uses density mechanisms.
+However, models with point-processes can also be exported to the JSON/ACC format presented in this tutorial.

 Export to JSON/ACC
 ------------------